Jabrakadabra/The-Compleat-Angular/Angular4 Notes.md

     <app-child (cjb)="someParentMethod($event)"></app-child>
     ```
 #### Sharing Data Among Non Parent-Child Components
+1. It is possible to share data between sibling components, but it has to be done indirectly, by sending data up to a common ancestor, and then back down to the sibling.

-1. See the section on services for details on creating singleton services through which data can be shared among components.
+2. The above approach can get very unwieldy, so it is often advisable to share data through **services**.
+See the section on services for details on creating singleton services through which data can be shared among components.

 ### C. Databinding
 #### Introduction